SparkSupernova/NovaLiveSystem-Showcase-PUBLIC/NovaLiveSystem-Showcase/meta/ABOUT_THIS_REPO.md

 - raw training data
 - internal tooling

-Those assets exist but are intentionally withheld until safety, legal, and ethical conditions for release are met.
+Those assets are intentionally withheld until safety, legal, and ethical conditions for release are met.

 ## About NOVA™ (Conversational Layer)